 The first edition of the Giro d’Italia, won by Luigi Ganna, was held in 1909 and it was an idea of the editors of Italian sports newspaper La Gazzetta dello Sport.
 For half a century, this prestigious bicycle race started and finished in Milan, which hosted La Gazzetta’s headquarters.
 In more recent times, the city of departure has changed every year, but the Giro usually ends in Milan.
 Despite being the first to win the competition, Luigi Ganna was not the first to wear the maglia rosa.
 Actually, the pink jersey for the race’s leader was introduced in 1931 and was awarded to Learco Guerra.
 It was another idea of the Milan-based newspaper, which is still printed on pink pages, conceived to make the leader easier to identify both by race officials and fans, and it has since become a symbol of the Giro d’Italia.
 Currently, the riders who have worn it the most are Eddy Merckx, Fausto Coppi and Alfredo Binda, who won the general classification five times.

-To celebrate the 700th anniversary of Dante’s death, this year’s maglia rosa has the final words of the Purgatorio written on the inside of the collar: “Disposto a salire alle stelle” (“ready to climb to the stars.”)
-And that’s not all for this year.
-Today’s organiser, RCS Sport, started in 1989 as an independent company from La Gazzetta dello Sport, has created a virtual exhibition dedicated to the 90th anniversary of the pink jersey.
+To celebrate the 700th anniversary of Dante’s death, last year’s maglia rosa had the final words of the Purgatorio written on the inside of the collar: “Disposto a salire alle stelle” (“ready to climb to the stars.”)
+And that’s not all, RCS Sport, started in 1989 as an independent company from La Gazzetta dello Sport, has created a virtual exhibition dedicated to the 90th anniversary of the pink jersey.